ProjectChroma/Chroma/README.md

 1. Expand "Java" and select "Runnable JAR File", then click "Next"
 1. Select the run configuration for the project (should point to `io.github.projectchroma.chroma.Chroma` as the main class)
 1. Type `Chroma\Chroma.jar` for the jar-file path
-1. Select "Copy required libraries into a sub-folder next to the generated JAR"
+1. Select "Package required libraries into generated JAR"
 1. Click "Finish"

 Your changes should now be made to `Chroma.jar` in the project root, which will be detected by the launcher.